matthelmer/learn-physics-haskell/README.md

 This repository contains my solutions and notes for exercises from the book "Learn Physics With Functional Programming" by Scott N. Walck.

+## About This Project

+I'm working through this book to learn both Haskell and physics simultaneously.
+The code here aims to be clear and educational, using simple Haskell patterns.

 ## Repository Structure